SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 the economic focus led to the grouping of numerous ethnic groups and thus extreme political instability.
-Although most of the inhabitants were Shi\'i Arabs, the oil-rich northern territory of Mosul was inhabited by Sunni Kurds and the entire country was ruled by Sunni Arab.
+Although most of the inhabitants were Shi\'i Arabs, the oil-rich northern territory of Mosul was inhabited by Sunni Kurds and the entire country was ruled by Sunni Arab (Gelvin 193).
 Although national self-determination dictated that peoples should be grouped into countries by culture, the economicly-optimized Iraq became a hostile and violent land of oppressed and misrepresented citizens.
+In each of these cases and many more, the

 ## Furthermore, no states could achieve widespread liberty?